xgirma/build-your-first-production-quality-react-app/notes/ch.17/README.md

 The router is going to maintain a **single state property** that represents the `current route`, so we'll just define route on the state object.

+To keep our router simple, we're just going to return `the last segment of the path name`.
+I'm going to return a call to `path.substring`, and we're going to start that substring at `path.lastIndexOf('/')`.

+I skipped this chapter, legacy now, i think.